monarchwadia/folkwise.io/src/posts/2022-05-09-code-that-makes-money-stinks.md

 ---
 title: "Code that makes money stinks."
 date: 2022-05-09
+excerpt: "Aesthetics, code quality, feature richness, even reliability are unimportant compared to the bottom line."
 ---

 Complaining about code quality is easy.
 Writing code that turns a profit is infinitely harder.